 Indianapolis Attorneys for Protective Orders & Restraining Orders

-With a protective order in place, local law enforcement would have the ability to make an arrest if prohibited behavior occurs and criminal charges could be filed.
+With this in place, local law enforcement would have the ability to make an arrest if prohibited behavior occurs and criminal charges could be filed.

-In some divorce proceedings, a spouse may request a protective order out of concerns for their safety and that of their children when domestic abuse or violence is an issue.
-Protective orders are valid up to two years from the date of issuance and can be renewed.
+In some divorce proceedings, a spouse may request a protective order out of concern for their safety and that of their children when domestic abuse or violence is an issue.
+These orders are valid up to two years from the date of issuance and can be renewed.

 The length of time that protective orders and restraining orders are in effect can vary based on the particular situation.
-You should consult with a knowledgeable Indianapolis family law attorney to understand how a protective order can assist you.
+You should consult with a knowledgeable Indianapolis family law attorney to understand how one of these orders can assist you.

 An experienced Indiana protective order attorney at Cohen & Malad, LLP can advise you of your rights and options in filing a protective order.
 Each case is different and each person has different needs.
-Contact our family law attorneys to talk about how a protective order can help in your situation.
+Contact our family law attorneys to talk about how we can help in your situation.